kdomke/kdomke/_posts/2021-06-07-Shooting-myself-in-the-foot---part-1.md

 The real "Shooting yourself in the foot" part is: **I had the EXACT SAME PROBLEM** a day before that.
 On a different machine.
 With the same key.

 Written down, so *hopefully* I will not have the same problem again.
+Ever.

 [1]: https://www.yubico.com/de/product/yubikey-5-nfc/
 [2]: https://developers.yubico.com/PGP/SSH_authentication/Windows.html